astahmer/pastable/packages/use-query-params/README.md

      * Either pass a static toPath or a function that will be given basePath as argument */ toPath?: string;
+    /** Set default values for keys not yet in query params */ defaultValues?: QP;
 }
 ```